HeartlessAUS/Dark-Space/README.md

 ### Dark Space Changelog:

+  - 1.7: Major Update to hover effect in chatbox
   - 1.6.2: Hopefully actually fixed the border issue........ again
   - 1.6.1: Hopefully actually fixed the border issue from 1.5 now...
   - 1.6: Removed a gradient, it is are now located in the Liney Liney Addon